ferdinand-beyer/reitit-ring-defaults/README.md

 additional middleware is required.

 Many people use `wrap-defaults` from [ring-defaults] as a sensible default chain.
-However, some middleware included in `site-defaults` will conflict with an idiomatic Reitit setup:
+However, some middleware included in `site-defaults` will duplicate or conflict with an idiomatic Reitit setup:

-- Static resources with `create-resource-handler` and `create-file-handler`
+- Static resources with `create-resource-handler` and `create-file-handler` will have no effect when ring-defaults installs a `wrap-resource` and `wrap-file` middleware
-- Parameter and multi-part handling
+- Duplicate parameter and multi-part handling

-The result is a sub-optimal performance and developer's confusion when requests are not handled as expected.
+The result is sub-optimal performance and developer's confusion when requests are not handled as expected.

-Furthermore, it is not obvious at which place in Reitit's configuration `wrap-defaults` should go.
+Furthermore, it is not obvious at which place in Reitit's configuration `wrap-defaults` should go: on the `ring-handler`, in global router data, per route?

 ## Installation